 Students who have begun course work in either Museum Studies or African & African-American Studies can apply to be a joint degree student prior to completing all course work requirements for the first degree.
-In consultation with the respective Directors of Graduate Study, they may be able to receive credit for course work already completed.
+In consultation with each department's Director of Graduate Studies, they may be able to receive credit for course work already completed.
 However, the student may be required to take more than the required 54 credit hours of course work to obtain both degrees if the application for admission to the second degree program is submitted after the student has completed courses that will not count toward the second program's requirements.

 Students completing the joint degree take all of the required courses in each of the respective programs, as well as fulfilling each program's requirements to gain a breadth of knowledge.
 Coordination in advising between the two programs enables students to take courses that satisfy the degree needs for both programs.
 To earn both degrees, students complete 54 graduate credit hours, 15 of which are applied to both programs.
 Because the required courses are offered regularly, students are able to complete the required courses in the first four semesters of the program, using the final two semesters to complete the remaining credit hour requirements.
 The programs' curricular requirements follow; further details on program expectations are available in the respective Graduate Student Handbooks.

 Museum Studies Requirements for Dual M.A.

 |1.
 Museum Studies Core||9|